 Group Three awards: Arts and recreation, aviation, retail, tourism, accommodation, and food services.
 (1 February 2021)

-Example: If your business falls under the Group One award and your employees are paid on a date after the new award – such as 4th of November for the pay period of 30th October to 4th of November, the pay would remain the same.
+For example, if your business falls under the Group One award and your employees are paid on a date after the new award – such as 4th of November for the pay period of 30th October to 4th of November, the pay would remain the same.
 The increase would then apply to the next payment.

 Missed out on paying your employee the new rate?
 You can backpay your employee the difference owed by using the Pay Calculator.
-It’s important to backpay an employee as soon as you notice the problem and keep record of all employee pay records.
+It’s important to backpay an employee as soon as you notice the problem and keep a record of all employee pay records.